-Training and Enrichment Training animals is a big part of zoo life.
+Training animals is a big part of zoo life.
 If you have a pet, you probably know that they can become scared when you take them to the vet.
 Zoo animals can get scared, too, especially if they have to be held down.

 A lot of the training is to teach zoo animals to volunteer for medical procedures.
 Birds are taught to walk onto scales to be weighed.
 Tigers are taught that it’s no big deal when their tail is pulled through the mesh to draw blood.
 Monkeys are taught to offer their arms or thighs for a shot.
 Meerkats are taught to walk under a machine called a transponder, which reads their identity numbers.
 Because they are rewarded for these behaviors with a special treat, the animals are not afraid and do not need to be held down.